SilverCanvas72/my_first_pygame/README.md

-# Unfinished - Pygame Movement and Collsiion System
+# Unfinished - Pygame Movement and Collision System
+  Made to experiment with pygame.
+It was very intersting to do everything from scratch but was also a bit overwhelming.

 ## To Try out: